This Step: Practice Driving

 B) Get on the Road

 All teens must clock 50 hours of supervised driving experience under the appropriate supervision.
-That includes ten hours of nighttime driving practice.
+That includes 10 hours of nighttime driving practice.